Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 * Q&A: Are Dedicated Servers going to have Mod support? https://www.youtube.com/watch?v=PD79jEZuOAU
 * Q&A: Dedicated Servers in Update 4? https://www.youtube.com/watch?v=QWirowEMRbk

+## December 8th, 2020
+* Q&A: Is there a reason for a lack of Dedicated Server builds? https://www.youtube.com/watch?v=47gzhAEWkFM

+# FICS⁕MAS

+## December 8th, 2020
+* Jace Talk: FICS⁕MAS leaks are not "leaks" https://www.youtube.com/watch?v=TOevQ69HYNA
+* Q&A: How do you get the Advent Calendar? https://www.youtube.com/watch?v=LPU9cyNeI7Y
+* Q&A: What are we going to keep after the event? https://www.youtube.com/watch?v=nZjZGFce1lE
+* Q&A: Will Gift Trees continue to produce? https://www.youtube.com/watch?v=FqUcLve4Oyc

 # Fluids